T R A V E L / C I T Y G U I D E S

 BLUE HILL AT STONE BARNS

 Surrounded by the natural beauty of Pocantico Hills, Blue Hill at Stone Barns is the haven of award-winning chef, Dan Barber, who harnesses the freshest flavours of the season at this 80-acre working farm.
-An elegant dining room – once the milking barn of the Rockefeller estate – is the stage for Barber’s ground-breaking ‘Grazing, Pecking and Rooting’ menu, where the farm’s freshly grown produce steals the show during the restaurant's +30-course extravaganza.
-With an inspired theatrical twist on the traditional dining experience, a selection of courses are savoured in various locations around the farm – from the bustling kitchens, to the tranquil terrace and the composting shed.
+The former milking barn of the Rockefeller estate is where Barber presents his ‘Grazing, Pecking and Rooting’ tasting menu, where the farm’s freshly grown produce steals the show during this +30-course extravaganza.
+A selection of courses are presented in various locations around the farm – from the bustling kitchens, to the tranquil terrace and the composting shed.
 Ranked amongst the World’s 50 Best Restaurants, Blue Hill at Stone Barn's unpretentious attitude often sees Barber arrive to personally present the next course. $$$

 630 Bedford Road, Tarrytown, Pocantico Hills, New York